-In accordance with California law, the Notes are general obligations of the Authority, but are payable only out of taxes, income, revenue, cash receipts, or other moneys of the Authority (including moneys deposited in inactive or term deposits (but excepting certain moneys which, when received by the Authority, will be encumbered for a special purpose unless an equivalent amount of the proceeds from the Notes is set aside for and used for said special purpose) received or accrued by the Authority during Fiscal Year 2014-15 that are lawfully available for payment of the Notes and the interest thereon (collectively, the "Unrestricted Revenues").
-The Notes and interest thereon are secured by a pledge of
+In accordance with California law, the Notes are general obligations of the Authority, but are payable only out of taxes, income, revenue, cash receipts, or other moneys of the Authority (including moneys deposited in inactive or term deposits (but excepting certain moneys which, when received by the Authority, will be encumbered for a special purpose unless an equivalent amount of the proceeds from the Notes is set aside for and used for said special purpose) received or accrued by the Authority during Fiscal Year 2015-16 that are lawfully available for payment of the Notes and the interest thereon (collectively, the "Unrestricted Revenues").
+Pursuant to the terms of the Act and the Resolution, the

-(i) Designated Revenues (as hereinafter defined) and, in the event such amounts are insufficient to permit the deposit into the Repayment Account (as hereinafter defined) of the full amount of the Designated Revenues to be deposited therein in any such period, (ii) Unrestricted Revenues available that have not been deposited previously into the Repayment Account, as more particularly described herein.
+Authority has pledged Unrestricted Revenues lawfully available for the payment of principal of and interest on the Notes as security for the Notes, and the Treasurer is directed to deposit from such Unrestricted Revenues into the Repayment Account Designated Revenues (as hereinafter defined).
+In the event such amounts are insufficient to permit the deposit into the Repayment Account of the full amount of the Designated Revenues to be deposited therein in any such period, the Authority has pledged to deposit Unrestricted Revenues available that have not been deposited previously into the Repayment Account, as more particularly described herein.
 As provided in the Act, the Notes and the interest thereon will be a first lien and charge against, and will be payable from the first moneys received by the Authority from the Designated Revenues.
 The Repayment Account is to be held in trust by the Authority's Treasurer, as Paying Agent for the Notes (the "Paying Agent").
 The Authority expects that the aggregate amounts required to be deposited in the Repayment Account from Designated Revenues will be sufficient to repay the Notes and accrued interest thereon when due.
 See "The Notes - Security and Sources of Payment for the Notes" herein.